 The Hôtel Rosalie terrace

-We tasted: the Rosalie cocktail (14€) and the Hara-Kiwi (14€); for tapas, kalamata olives (8€); beet hummus (8€); organic stracciatella from the Ottanta house in Rambouillet (12€); homemade pickles (6€), and for dessert, the chocolate mousse from Babel (9€).
+We tasted: the Rosalie cocktail (14 €) and the Hara-Kiwi (14 €); for tapas, the kalamata olives (8 €); the chickpea and beetroot hummus (8 €); the organic stracciatella from the Ottanta house in Rambouillet (12 €); the house pickles (6 €); and for dessert, the Babel chocolate mousse (9 €).

 Tested in 2023 - Invitation